 As a field support representative for Scholastic Book Fairs, Kim visits schools in the Atlanta area and helps them with their fairs.
 Her favorite part of the job is spreading the word about great books to the media specialists, teachers and students.

 Kim is also a freelance writer and 150 of her articles and essays have appeared in more than 25 print and online publications.
-A couple of years ago, she decided to give into her secret ambition to be a children’s writer.
-With the help of her agent, John Rudolph of Dystel, Goderich & Bourret, she hopes to add “published author” to her LinkedIn page soon.
+A few of years ago, she decided to give into her secret ambition to be a children’s writer.
+With the help of her agent, John Rudolph of Dystel, Goderich & Bourret, her book THERE’S NO HAM IN HAMBURGERS: FACTS AND FOLKLORE ABOUT OUR FAVORITE FOODS will be published by Running Press in Spring 2021.

-Kim lives in the Atlanta area with her husband, two teenage daughters and their mostly adorable dog.
+Kim lives in the Atlanta area with her husband, two YA daughters and their mostly adorable dog.
 She’s a member of SCBWI and Atlanta Writer’s Club.

 L.S.
 Bridgers is an attorney and writer of middle grade fiction.
 She was born in the U.S. but raised in Rome Italy.